Curley enters his 13th season at the helm of the Green Terror after a successful first 12 campaigns.

-After spending nine seasons as an assistant coach at Colgate, including serving as the top assistant since 2002, where he helped head coach Emmett Davis become the winningest coach in Colgate history, Curley has guided McDaniel to 63 wins and three Centennial Conference (CC) playoff berths – the program’s first since 1995.
+After spending nine seasons as an assistant coach at Colgate, where he helped head coach Emmett Davis become the winningest coach in Colgate history, Curley has guided McDaniel to 148 wins and six Centennial Conference (CC) playoff berths – the program’s first since 1995.
 The Green Terror shot out of the gate, winning Curley’s first six games as mentor – the best start for the program since 1962-63.
 It was the first winning season in 23 seasons and the first 15-win campaign since 1982-83.

 After a 15-11 debut season, Curley guided his squad to a program-record 18 wins for an encore.
 The 2008-09 squad reeled off an eight-game winning streak in January to climb to the top of the conference standings.
 The Green Terror finished second in the CC standings and made its first-ever appearance in the conference semifinals.
 For his team's performance, Curley was named the conference’s 2008-09 Coach of the Year.

-While in his latest capacity, he coordinated the national recruiting effort as well as developing and maintaining contact with high school and AAU coaches.
+While at Colgate, he coordinated the national recruiting effort as well as developing and maintaining contact with high school and AAU coaches.
 Directly responsible for guard development, he also organized the Raiders’ conditioning and weight training program, as well as coordinating individual student-athlete workouts.
 He also oversaw the staff’s compliance with NCAA rules.

 During his time at Colgate, he assisted in other aspects of the program, including but not limited to recruiting, and game-day and practice planning and execution.
 For a time, he also managed the scouting of opponents and coordinated film-exchange agreements.
 In addition, he coordinated travel and meal arrangements.